top of page

 Keskiniemi beacon can be reached along a hiking trail.

-Kirkkosalmi bird tower
+Kirkkosalmi bird watching tower

 Kniivilä Local Heritage Museum